62726164/world-time/README.md

 ## Notes

   * wt is intended for educational purposes only.
-  * Do not use wt on systems without the full knowledge and consent of the system's owner.
+  * Do not install wt on systems without the full knowledge and consent of the system's owner.
   *